AleksPopova-rwth/rwth_project_basics/README.md

 └── README.md           # Repository overview (this file)
 ```

-## License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute this project as per the terms of the license.

----

 Thank you for using RWTH Projekt Basics!
 For any questions or suggestions, feel free to reach out by opening an issue in this repository.